bsaakash/EE-UQ/Examples/eeuq-0001/README.rst

 .. warning::

-   Reliability analysis can only be performed when there is only one EDP.
+   Reliability analysis can be performed only when there is a single EDP.